CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Pivot quality experiments

 Here we consider a matrix $\mtx{M}$ of the same dimensions as before, $(m, n) = (131072, 2000)$, constructed in three steps.
 The first step is to vertically stack $c = \lfloor m / n\rfloor$ copies of the $n \times n$ identity matrix and one copy of the first $m - cn$ rows of the $n \times n$ identity.
 The second step is to select $n$ rows of $\mtx{M}$ at random and multiply them by $10^{10}$.
 Finally, the third step is to multiply $\mtx{M}$ on the right by a random $n \times n$ orthogonal matrix.
 The left singular vectors are not explicitly generated in this matrix to ensure its high coherence.

-\cref{fig:high_coherence_bad} shows pivot quality results when applying CQRRPT to $\mtx{M}$ with overly-aggressive dimension reduction; and \cref{fig:high_coherence_good} shows the analogous data for more conservative dimension reduction.
+Column one of \cref{fig:high_coherence_combined} shows pivot quality results when applying CQRRPT to $\mtx{M}$ with overly-aggressive dimension reduction; column two of \cref{fig:high_coherence_combined} shows the analogous data for only modestly more expensive dimension reduction.
 The figures' combined message is two-fold: that there is good reason to use $\gamma > 1$ and more than one nonzero per column in $\mtx{S}$, and that extensive parameter tuning is \emph{not} needed to achieve reliable results from CQRRPT at low computational cost.

 \FloatBarrier